 Apple to delay privacy change vexing Facebook, mobile ad market

-Apple Inc plans to delay updates to its next mobile operating system that would change how ads are targeted on iPhones and iPads, technology news website The Information reported on Thursday, citing people familiar with the matter.

-REUTERS: Apple Inc said on Thursday that it plans to delay until early next year updates to its next mobile operating system that could change how ads are targeted on iPhones and iPads.
+NEW YORK: Apple Inc said on Thursday that it will delay until early next year changes to its privacy policy that could reduce ad sales by Facebook Inc and other companies targeting users on iPhones and iPads.

-The delay could benefit Facebook Inc, which last week said the changes would render one of its mobile advertising tools "so ineffective on iOS 14 that it may not make sense to offer it on iOS 14."
+The delay could benefit Facebook, which last week said the changes to the iOS 14 operating system would render one of its mobile advertising tools "so ineffective on iOS 14 that it may not make sense to offer it."

 Apple announced new privacy rules in June that were slated to take effect with the launch of its iOS 14 operating system this fall.
 Among them is a new requirement that advertisers who employ an Apple-provided tracking identifier, or other tools that have a similar function, must now show a pop-up notification asking for tracking permission.